ikhebgeenaccount/SideScroller/README.md

 ####Changelog
   - *vo.2.3*
     - Fixed a bug where the game would freeze when trying to move outside of the level
+    - Fixed a rare bug where the game would freeze
   - *v0.2.2* - **current release**
     - Added jump animation
     - Added fall animation